Scholarships

 Dr. Hans G. Heymann Scholarship for English "Honors" Students

-Applicants must demonstrate and maintain satisfactory academic potential and/or achievement, be a rising junior or senior, be a declared English major and enrolled in the honors program in the department.
+Applicants must demonstrate and maintain satisfactory academic potential and/or achievement, be a rising junior or senior, be a declared English major, and be enrolled in the English Department’s honors program.

 Richard H. Rupp and Henree Rupp Study Abroad Scholarship for the English Department

-Applicants must be English majors who plan to study abroad.
-Criteria shall include merit, promise and financial need.
-The study abroad program may be for summer study, ISEP or a sponsored exchange with a foreign university for a semester or a year.
+The recipient must be an English major who plans to study abroad.
+Criteria shall include merit, promise, and financial need.
+The study abroad program may be for summer study, ISEP (International Student Exchange Program), or a sponsored exchange with a foreign university for a semester or a year.

-Consideration for this scholarship, named in honor of two longtime English Department faculty members, requires nomination of the student by one or members of the English Department faculty.
-To be eligible, a student must also be a rising senior English major or a graduating senior English major who intends to enter graduate studies in English at Appalachian State University.
-The student must have at least a 3.0 overall grade point average and at least a 3.5 grade point average in English.
-Financial need may also be a consideration in awarding this scholarship.
-A student may be nominated a second time, if the conditions given above can be met.
+To be eligible, a student must be a rising senior English major or a graduating senior English major who intends to enter graduate studies in English at Appalachian State University.
+Recipients must have at least a 3.0 overall grade point average and at least a 3.5 grade point average in English.
+Financial need will be a consideration in awarding this scholarship.
+This scholarship is renewable, based on verification of satisfactory academic performance (3.0 overall grade point average and at least a 3.5 grade point average in English).

 Loyd Hilton Endowed Award for Excellence in English